amamitpandey/tuts/Java/Java_tuts.md

 3. application loader: it load all class written by coder
 4. custom class loader(optional): it add all additional classes like server config, DB config, or loose couple things.

+### Steps of loading object:
+1. load .class
+2. allocate in heap memory
+3. set default value
+4. call the construtor
+5. return refernce of obj

 ### Java 17 benefit:
 1. update JVM and garbage collection to improve compile, building and compile time.
 2. interface is updated with sealed class